cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 6. return P
 ~~~

-Instances of these functions are given in {{suites}}, which defines a list of
+Instances of these encoding functions are given in {{suites}}, which defines a
-suites that specify a full set of parameters matching elliptic curves and
+list of suites that specify a full set of parameters matching elliptic curves
-algorithms.
+and algorithms.

 ## Domain separation requirements {#domain-separation}